The Doctoral Residency Programme

 - guided activities to meet expectations across a comprehensive range of competencies,

-The Internship Programs support a Community of Practice model of professional development by providing didactic training as well as group supervision activities.
-The Doctoral Internship program includes a series of meetings, workshops and group supervision sessions.
+The BCSAP residency supports a Community of Practice model of professional development by providing didactic training as well as individual and group supervision activities, conducted by psychologists registered with the College of Psychologists of British Columbia.

 Supervisors engage in group activities aimed at supporting new supervisors and enhancing the work of experienced supervisors.

-Persons responsible for field placements of interns are a part of the internship team and are included in planning and evaluation activities.
+Administrators responsible for field placements of residents are a part of the residency team and are included in planning and evaluation activities.

 We are currently only able to accept applicants from universities in Canada or from individuals with permanent residency in Canada.
-Doctoral students who may apply for placement with the Internship Program are enrolled in an CPA or APA accredited doctoral training program, or a program with equivalent academic and practicum preparation.
-To be eligible to begin the internship, students must have:
+Doctoral students who may apply for placement with the Residency Programme are enrolled in a doctoral training programme accredited by CPA or APA, or a programme with equivalent academic and practicum preparation.
+To be eligible to begin their residency, students must have:

-- successfully completed all required academic coursework and practicum experiences in their training program prior to submission of the application,
+- successfully completed all required academic coursework and practicum experiences in their training programme prior to submission of the application,

 - passed comprehensive examinations,